| 26th April 1650 Whilst in Denmark, July 1649, Montrose

 and began to make their way towards the startled Orcadians.

+The ambush had begun.
 No sooner had Strachan appeared, than

 Captain Hackett swiftly followed him with 80 dragoons and